Singing Calls - a short history

 Editor's note: The easiest way to locate singing squares in this collection is to go to the Advanced Search page.
-Enter "singing square" in the tags field, and you'll be directed to 150 examples [April, 2013]. half of which are videos and half are audio only.
+Enter "singing square" in the tags field, and you'll be directed to nearly 200 examples [May, 2014]. half of which are videos and half are audio only.

 |Item: My Little Girl - Tony Parkes||is related to||This Item|